techienikhil/MedRescue/README.md

 - **No Unified History:** Doctors lack immediate access to holistic patient medication and medical history.
 - **Triage Failures:** Critical patients (e.g., heart disease) are often stuck in the same queue as routine check-ups.
 - **Resource Mismanagement:** Bed allocation and pharmacy inventory (medication stock) are tracked manually, leading to dangerous shortages.
-- **Low-Tech Adherence:** Patients miss medication doses because they lack smartphones or reliable internet for push notifications.
+- **Low-Tech Adherence:** Sometimes patients miss medication doses.

 ---

 ## 💡 Our Solution
 MedRescue replaces the chaos with an intelligent, end-to-end platform:
 1. **Universal Patient ID:** A single ID instantly fetches the patient's entire medical history and current prescriptions.
-2. **AI-Powered Priority Triage:** The system analyzes patient profiles upon registration.
+2. **AI-Powered Priority Triage(upcoming Featurek):** The system analyzes patient profiles upon registration.
 If critical symptoms (like a history of heart disease) are detected, they are automatically bumped to the top of the queue.
 3. **Smart Inventory & Bed Allocation:** Real-time tracking of medication quantities and hospital bed availability, with AI predictive restocking and outbreak detection.
 4. **"Zero-Data" Med Reminders:** Using an automated missed-call system, patients receive medication reminders without needing a smartphone or active data plan.